utiasDSL/upright/README.md

 real-time system like Linux with the PREEMPT_RT patch.

 ## Contents
-* `docker/`: Dockerfile and utility scripts to install and run things under ROS Noetic on Ubuntu 20.04.
 * `upright_assets`: URDF and mesh files.
 * `upright_core`: Core API for computing motion constraints required to balance objects.